Profile Unity Application

 For more details on profiler options, refer to the Profiler Options section.

 Optionally, if you are going to control profiling session (take snapshots, end session, and so on) using the API (rather than the Controller window), select Advanced and Use profiler API.
-For more details on how to control profiling using the API, refer to the Controlling Profiling Session Through API chapter.
+For more details on how to control profiling using the API, refer to the Control Profiling Session with API chapter.

 Collect profiling data (snapshots).
-For more details on how to control profiling session, refer to Controlling Profiling Session (if you control the session manually) or to Controlling Profiling Session Through API (if you control profiling using the API).
+For more details on how to control profiling session, refer to Control Profiling Session (if you control the session manually) or to Control Profiling Session with API (if you control profiling using the API).